We provide a variety of day support services, including respite care, to meet the needs of intellectually disabled children

 Disabled children living in slums have no access to any kind of support services.
 Many are used as beggars because their disability creates sympathy and attracts people’s sentiment.
 In some cases disabled children are chained and locked up at home when both parents are at work.
 Children’s Hope set up the Disability Support Centre to provide a variety of Day Support Services designed to meet the needs of disabled children and their parents or carers.
 Our vision is a world where disabled people have the same opportunities to fulfil their life ambitions as everyone else.

 Caring for a disabled child has financial implications for the overall household.
-To help improve the overall income, families with disabled children are given preferences on sustainable livelihood grants, which are used to set up home-run businesses.
+To help improve their income, families with disabled children are given a preferential status on sustainable livelihood grants, which are used to set up home-run businesses.

 Caring is a stressful job.
 Parents and carers are often preoccupied with looking after their disabled children and ignore their own health and well-being.
 Disabled children and their parents are also home-bound most of their lives.
 Our Social Support Scheme enables these families to make bi-monthly outdoor trip to various leisure and recreational places.

 A healthy diet is essential for the normal growth and development of all children.
 Due to financial strain, their parents can often ill afford nutritious food such as eggs, milk and fruit.
-The centre provides necessary nutrition for 30 disabled children, 3 times a week throughout the year.
+The centre provides necessary nutrition for 30 disabled children, three times a week, throughout the year.

 Most disabled children have never been assessed for their disability and their parents do not have financial means to conduct regular health check-ups with qualified doctors.
-CH medical sessions are held once a week and are the only accessible method of assessing the health and well-being of disabled patients.
+Children’s Hope hold medical sessions once a week and are the only accessible method of assessing the health and well-being of disabled patients.